Trade directory · Bear metro · Delaware

 Licensing Requirements

-Delaware requires HVAC contractors to hold a Master HVAC License through the Board of Plumbing, Heating, Ventilation and Air Conditioning Examiners.
-Must pass trade exam, provide proof of 4 years experience or apprenticeship completion, maintain $10,000 bond, and renew biennially with 8 hours continuing education.
+Delaware requires HVAC contractors to hold a mechanical contractor license through the Board of Plumbing, Heating, Ventilation and Air Conditioning Examiners.
+Must pass state exam, provide 4 years experience or apprenticeship completion, carry $50,000 surety bond.
+License renewal every 2 years with 16 hours continuing education.

 §2